Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

-Another approach that addresses this kind of decision-making situation is Hyperband~\cite{li2017hyperband} and Bayesian optimization based on progressive sampling~\cite{zeng2017progressivesampling}.
-However, both of these approaches do not consider learning curves even though they implicitly construct them.
-Decisions are taken just based on the observations of the largest anchor point considered so far.
+Another approach that addresses this type of decision-making situation is Hyperband~\citep{li2017hyperband} and Bayesian optimisation based on progressive sampling~\citep{zeng2017progressivesampling}.
+However, neither of these approaches considers learning curves even though they implicitly construct them.
+Decisions are taken based on the observations of the largest anchor point considered so far. \end{enumerate}